Is it safe to travel to South Africa?

 Generally, people are more likely to post bad news on social media than good news.
 And stories of crime tend to go viral, while an uneventful trip report of a wonderful South African safari, without incident, will never go viral.
 So you are more likely to hear bad news than good news.
 Crime is a concern to South Africans, and local residents bear the brunt of our country's terrible crime statistics.
 The citizens are the ones most likely to be affected by home invasions, farm murders, violent protests, armed robberies, shootings or hijackings.
 These things happen, and the concerns are real, but they rarely involve tourists.
 Most tourist regions are very safe.

 Another sad reality is that South African expats are notorious for bad-mouthing their home country.
 Some of the most negative people you will meet are South Africans who have left the country (not all of them, but many of them).
 Perhaps some have been victims of crime and have fled the country, angry and bitter at government's failure to eradicate crime.
-Others perhaps feel the need to justify their decision to leave, by broadcasting to all how the country has deteriorated, how crime and corruption is out of hand, there is no future for their children, the country is becoming a failed state, a white genocide is coming, and so on.
+Others perhaps feel the need to justify their decision to leave, by broadcasting to all how the country has deteriorated, how crime and corruption are out of hand, there is no future for their children, the country is becoming a failed state, white genocide is coming, and so on.
 Exaggerations are common.
 Some things are blatantly false (like the white genocide myth).
+Others are true (corruption is bad here).

 Why we still maintain SA is safe for tourists